Virginia Valian

 Virginia Valian is an American psycholinguist, cognitive scientist, and theorist of male-female differences in professional achievement.

-Vallen is a Distinguished Professor at Hunter College as well as a member of the doctoral faculties of Psychology, Linguistics, and Speech-Language-Hearing Sciences at the Graduate Center, CUNY.
+Valian is a Distinguished Professor at Hunter College as well as a member of the doctoral faculties of Psychology, Linguistics, and Speech-Language-Hearing Sciences at the CUNY Graduate Center.
 She directs the Language Acquisition Research Center (LARC) and the Gender Equity Project (GEP), both at Hunter College.
 For her work on gender equity, Valian received the 2006 Betty Vetter Award for Research from WEPAN (Women in Engineering ProActive Network).
+She became an elected member of the American Academy of Arts and Sciences in 2023.

 Research

 Language

 Valian works on first language acquisition in two-year-olds, with a focus on children's knowledge of the basic grammatical structure of their language, which Valian claims is present at the beginning of combinatorial speech.
 Valian's primary emphasis is on developing empirical and logical evidence for innate grammatical knowledge.
 Valian uses a variety of methods – corpus analysis, sentence imitation, pointing tasks, and priming.
 She has investigated young children's knowledge of abstract syntactic categories and features (such as determiners like 'a' and 'the', adjectives, nouns, prepositions, and the phrases containing those categories, and tense) and young children's understanding that their language does (as in English) or does not (as in Italian and Chinese) require subjects.
 She argues that apparent deficits in children's knowledge instead reflect limitations in executive function.
 Valian also works on the relation between bilingualism and higher cognitive function (executive function), where she has proposed that any positive benefits of bilingualism compete with the benefits of other cognitively challenging activities.